-As the title of this blog suggets, I have recently tried to brew my own hard cider.
-This was my second time at attempting this process, so I’ll start with a declaimer that I do not pretend to be a brewmaster of any sorts.
-What I will provide you with is a crude recipe and method to achieve a dry, alcoholic, and fruity beverage, and plenty of it.
+As the title of this blog suggests, I have recently tried to brew my own hard cider.
+This was my second attempt at this process, so I’ll start with a declaimer that I do not pretend to be a brew master of any sorts.
+What I will provide you with is a crude recipe and method to achieve a dry, alcoholic, and fruity beverage– and plenty of it.

-Oh, and furthermore, I plan on doing this sort of thing time and time again, deviating from the recipe every time.
-As with most things in life, experimenting until you find that sweet spot is essential.
+Oh, and I plan to do this sort of thing time and time again, deviating from the recipe every time.
+As with most things in life, one must experiment until the sweet spot is achieved.

 Okay, here are all the pieces of equipment I used:

 - 1 lid for a bucket with a small hole cut out on top for the airlock (any local home-brew shop should cut this for you)

 - one-step cleaning solution

 - 2 packets of “Red Star” champagne yeast